Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 evolution https://en.wikipedia.org/wiki/Evolutionary_game_theory
 evolution vs revolution
 excuses vs. solutions
-fairness
-fake it till you make it -- Of course, it’s not really “fake it till you make it.”
+fair division -- divide and choose https://en.wikipedia.org/wiki/Divide_and_choose fair division = dividing a set of resources among several people who have an entitlement to them so that each person receives their due share. division of inheritance, partnership dissolutions, divorce settlements, electronic frequency allocation, airport traffic management, and exploitation of Earth observation satellite https://en.wikipedia.org/wiki/Fair_division fairness fake it till you make it -- Of course, it’s not really “fake it till you make it.”
 It’s just “fake it.” falling behind